SAP-archive/teched2020-DT263/README.md

 ## Overview

-This session introduces attendees to how to efficiently manage your S/4HANA transition projects.
-Specific focus in this session lies on the usage of the SAP Readiness Check and automatically take over
+This session introduces attendees in how to efficiently manage your S/4HANA transition projects with Focused Build.
+Specific focus in this session lies on the new integration of the SAP Readiness Check into Focused Build.
+That means a semi-automated take over of Readiness Check Activies to Focused Build Projects, Requirements and Work Packages.
+At the end there will be a overview and demo of the new Focused Build reporting capabilites.

 ## Requirements